srsran/zynq_timestamping/doc/app/antsdr.rst

 script, which would theoretically enable storing 10 ms worth of signal up to 5 MHz BW (i.e., 7680 samples per subframe).
 Nevertheless, by default the
-`RF IIO driver <https://github.com/srsran/zynq_timestamping/tree/main/sw/lib/src/phy/rf/rf_iio_imp.c#L36>`_ of 1920 samples - that is, 1 ms (one subframe) worth of signal for 1.4 MHz BW.
+`RF IIO driver <https://github.com/srsran/zynq_timestamping/tree/main/sw/lib/src/phy/rf/rf_iio_imp.c#L36>`_ uses DMA packets of 1920 samples - that is, 1 ms (one subframe) worth of signal for 1.4 MHz BW.

 2. Execute the initialization script.
 It will compile the srsRAN stack as well as the RF drivers utilized by the Zynq timestamping solution.
 Moreover, it will also modify the default srsenb and